Operator scaling dimensions and multifractality at measurement-induced transitions

-The anisotropy parameter for the Haar and Clifford models is estimated by a comparison of correlation functions along the space and time directions.
+The anisotropy parameters for the Haar and Clifford models are estimated by comparing the correlation functions along the space and time directions.
 These correlation functions are determined in the quantum circuit by computing the mutual information between two ancilla qubits separated in space and time~\cite{gullans2020scalable,zabalo2020critical}.
 In the Haar model, $\alpha^\mathrm{H} = 0.81(9)$ while for the stabilizer model $\alpha^\mathrm{C} = 0.62(3)$.
 As a check, we compute the anisotropy for the dual unitary variants and find $\alpha^\mathrm{DU}=1.0(1)$ in agreement with the known value $\alpha = 1$~\cite{supp}.

 \emph{Numerical Approach}.---We now discuss our algorithm for finding the leading Lyapunov exponents in the Haar and dual unitary models (see~\cite{supp} for the approach used for Clifford and percolation models).
 The first few singular values $\sigma_i^{\bf m}(t)$ are computed by picking a random initial state, generating a set of mutually orthogonal vectors to the initial state, and iteratively applying the same set of transfer matrices $\mathcal{T}_j$ (depicted in Fig.~\ref{fig:cyl_f0_fif0}a) to the set.
 Each projector in $\mathcal{T}_j$ is chosen based on the Born probability of the time-evolved initial state and after each application of $\mathcal{T}_j$ the set is re-orthogonalized.
 This allow us to estimate $F$ in Eq.~\eqref{eqn:F} and $f_i(L)=-\lambda_i/(\alpha L)$ in Eq.~\eqref{eqn:higherFs}~\cite{supp} through a Monte Carlo sampling of the Born probabilities~\cite{supp}.
-We note that our results are sensitive to the initial state at early times; to achieve results independent of initial conditions, we wait an ``equilibration'' time of $\tau = 4L$ and average over different initial states (for details, see Supplement~\cite{supp}).
+We note that our results are sensitive to the initial state at early times; to achieve results independent of initial conditions, we wait an ``equilibration'' time of $\tau = 4L$ and average over different initial states (see supplement~\cite{supp}).
 This approach agrees well with a direct evaluation of the spectrum of the transfer matrix on small system sizes~\cite{supp}.